Are Depression And Alcoholism Genetic?

 While both alcohol addiction and depression have genetic components, your children are not guaranteed to experience addiction if you have this condition yourself.

-While there is linkage between genetics and alcohol use, whether or not a person does develop an AUD depends on much more than their chromosomes or phenotype.
+While there is a link between genetics and alcohol use, whether or not a person develops an AUD depends on much more than their chromosomes or phenotype.

-By seeking treatment for alcohol addiction and remaining open about your challenges with your healthcare provider, you can help break the substance abuse cycle.
+By seeking treatment for alcohol addiction and remaining open about your challenges with your healthcare provider, you can help break the substance use disorder cycle.

 Get Help For Addiction

-All forms of substance abuse, including alcohol addiction, are difficult and complex.
+All forms of substance use disorder, including alcohol addiction, are difficult and complex.
 However, they are treatable conditions.

-If you or a loved one need substance abuse care, contact Addiction Resource today to find treatment services.
+If you or a loved one needs substance use disorder care, contact Addiction Resource today to find treatment services.

 This page does not provide medical advice.
 See more